 dumping, and the climate change Kyoto Protocol, but lacks the means to implement

 Interactive Map- An interactive map of Tunisia that allows user

-to view images of popular cities
+to view images of cities, villages, and ruins

 History and Government:

-Located at the northernmost point of
+Because of its strategic location the northernmost point of

 the African continent on the Mediterranean coast, Tunisia has been considered a